 4. Do investigations occur before arrests?

 It depends.
-Sometimes police have insufficient probable cause to arrest a suspect.
+Sometimes police have insufficient probable cause to arrest you.
 Therefore the police will conduct a pre-file investigation.
 If they gather adequate evidence, they will conduct an arrest, and the D.A. will file charges.

 In other cases, an arrest is the start of a pre-file investigation.
 Getting arrested does not necessarily mean that the D.A. has enough evidence to press charges.
-Therefore whenever a suspect is arrested, the case typically goes into screening.
+Therefore whenever you get arrested, the case typically goes into screening.
 This is when the D.A. examines (screens) the police reports to decide whether the case is strong enough to bring criminal charges.
 If there is not enough evidence, the D.A. will deny the case.
 This means no criminal charges will be brought.

 Note that “probable cause” is a much lower bar than “beyond a reasonable doubt”, which is the standard for convicting a defendant.